bedamat/bedamat/README.md

 Heyhey!

-🔭  I’m attending the WebDeveloper Course of the <a href="https://digitalcareerinstitute.org/" target="blank">Digital Career Institute</a> until spring 2022.
+🔭  I’m attending a WebDeveloper Course at the <a href="https://digitalcareerinstitute.org/" target="blank">Digital Career Institute</a> until spring 2022.

-🌱  I’m going to learn HTML, css, javascript, patience and a bunch of other things...
+🌱  I’m going to learn HTML, Css, JavaScript, some frameworks, patience and a bunch of other things...

 💬  Before this I worked as a Gaffer or Lighting Technician in the Movies since 1998.
-In between I studied systems theory / cybernetics so I'm good with logic based stuff.
+In between I studied systems theory and cybernetics, so I'm good with logic based stuff and complex correlations.

 👯 I’m looking to collaborate on fun stuff, but I'm quite busy, so it has to be really good fun..